 Rakusan apparently caught and fixed the triangular area fault during the edition I first print run of 6, but missed the wingtip one.
 The resultant copies constitute the edition I-a morph.
 In a later reprinting (before mid 1933 and still during the edition I period) the wingtip fault was repaired in brown (instead of the expected blue).
 The copy illustrated above is typical of this further emended version, edition I-b.

 6 was reprinted in both later editions, each of which continued the edition I-b wingtip modification.

 Edition II is similar in color to edition I-b and uses the same seal F (but with a different signature).

-Oddly, another carving flaw corrected on all edition I and edition II copies has been left unprinted in edition III.
+Oddly, the triangular area fault corrected on all edition I and edition II copies has been left unrepaired in edition III.

 Seal B is found on all edition III copies except those in the process set (see below).

 Edition III reprintings of 6 can only be dated approximately from between 1948 and 1955.

 It has not yet been possible to photograph example copies of all four versions under the same conditions at the same time.
 The detail from the edition III copy below is an unfortunate example of sun-fading of the lavender pigment, but the other colors are accurate including the paler background color.
 The colors in the first three copies are actually much more closely similar than they appear in the following images: